solo-io/thetool/README.md

 ```

 You can also choose to build individual components of gloo by specifying the name of the component like `envoy` or `gloo`.
+To get a complete list of available components please run `thetool build --help`

 The build command builds the appropriate binaries and their corresponding Docker images.
 It then publishes these images to Docker registry.
 If you do not want to publish, you can pass a flag to `thetool`